Skip to main content Skip to footer

 Manual risk assessment across a portfolio of 50+ projects is slow and prone to oversight.
 AI algorithms scan project boards, communication logs, and timeline updates in real time to identify patterns indicating risk.

 AI can flag that five different critical projects all depend on a single vendor with a history of delays, a correlation humans might miss.
-Portfolio Risk Insights on monday work management scans connected project boards for potential issues, categorizing risks by severity so portfolio managers focus attention where it’s needed most.
+Portfolio Risk Insights on monday work management can even scan connected project boards for potential issues, categorizing risks by severity so portfolio managers focus attention where it’s needed most.

 Resource optimization with AI